CUCyber/presentations/misc/telehack.md

 #### When and Where

-Every Thursday at 7pm in the Watt Innovation Center.
-Room 316.
+Every Thursday at 7pm in the Watt Family Innovation Center room 313.

 An email with the exact meeting place and topic will be sent out a day before and we will @everyone on discord an hour or two before.